stratomercata/stratomercata-website/README.md

 ### Auto-linking System

-The site includes an auto-linking system (`source/_includes/auto_link.html`) that automatically converts mentions of people, articles, and videos to links:
+The site includes an auto-linking system (`source/_includes/auto_link.html`) that automatically converts mentions of people, blog posts, and videos to links:

 ```markdown
 Bob Summerwill spoke about blockchain.